360 Degree Feedback Solutions

 • Cooperates effectively with team members

-When you are finished, you will have 3-4 competency models along with a list of survey categories and items for each one.
-By following these steps, you will have a vertically integrated approach that uses a common core across all levels, but that also maps out a progression from the bottom of the organization to the top.
+When you are finished, you will have three or four different 360 questionnaires.
+By following these steps, you will have a vertically integrated, best-practice approach that uses a common core across all levels, but that also maps out a progression from the bottom of the organization to the top.